McCafferty: Recordings

 The folklore archive Tobar an Dualchais – Kist o Riches contains a 1953 five-minute live concert recording of Ewan MacColl, which includes a brief account of where MacColl heard the song.
 According to MacColl, "I first heard this song sung by a group of Liverpool dockers who had been drafted into the army, and I noticed that a couple of them were standing guard very obviously outside a tent, and I bribed my way in with a half bottle of whisky and sure enough they were singing this song McCaffery."
 In notes for a later version included in Peggy Seeger and Ewan MacColl's collection The Singing Island, the song is described as having been collected by MacColl from Patrick Dodds of Birkenhead in 1941.
+Other traditional singers who have recorded the ballad include Peter Reilly, Paddy Grant, Jimmy MacBeath, "Queen" Caroline Hughes, and May Bradley.